ShikoteiCoding/DeepDoc/README.md

     1. Core functions are future back
     2. Front should be webpacked

+## TODO
+- Fix psycopg return type to fit in the models.
+Systematic mapping values to values ?

 # Roadmap
 ## Comming Features
 - Generate up to date doc (1 level deep)